Advance, North Carolina: Education

+Macedonia Moravian Preschool is a local private school.

 Landmarks

 One significant landmark in the Advance area is the Vestal Potts Gymnasium.
 The basketball gymnasium is named after legendary coach Vestal Potts who coached Shady Grove's basketball teams to numerous championships.

 Fulton United Methodist Church and John Edward Belle Shutt House and Outbuildings are listed on the National Register of Historic Places.